Top local movers for Philadelphia to Fort Wayne moves

 - Fort Wayne is considered to be safer than Philadelphia with a safety index of 59.1 vs Philadelphia’s 33.91.

-- Air quality in Fort Wayne is good, and in Philadelphia it's good.
+- Air quality in Fort Wayne is Good, and in Philadelphia it’s Good.

 - HOA rules: To keep things running smoothly, make sure you’re familiar with any HOA or community moving policies before the big day.

 - State licensing: The Indiana Department of Transportation (INDOT) regulate movers operating within Indiana and issue moving companies Indiana Households Goods Carriers Numbers.
 Check to make sure prospective movers have one and that it’s up to date.
-Ensure the company you choose is licensed to handle your move.
+Make sure the moving company you use has a license before hiring.

-- State regulator: You can verify a Indiana moving company's license by visiting the state's public utilities commission.
+- State regulator: You can check the status of a Indiana moving license through the state’s public utilities commission.

 - Moving Permits: You won’t need a moving permit in Indiana, though it’s smart to double-check any local parking restrictions ahead of your move.

-- Change of address: To avoid missing any mail, we recommend submitting your USPS change of address form at least a week before your move.
-You can choose your official move date to make sure everything gets forwarded properly to Fort Wayne Start the process here.
+- Change of address: We recommend submitting your USPS change of address form at least one week before your move to ensure your mail gets forwarded to Fort Wayne without delay.
+You can select your official move date when completing the form.
+Start the process here.

-- Moving company insurance: The amount and type of insurance movers must have depends on state regulations.
+- Moving company insurance: State laws differ on mover insurance.
 Opt for Released Value Protection – a budget-friendly choice with no extra cost from movers, though coverage is limited to 60 cents per pound.
 For instance, if a 50-inch TV weighing 25 pounds is lost or damaged, reimbursement is just $15.
-To ensure coverage for your items' full value, discuss alternative options with your chosen moving company or consider third-party insurance providers.
+To ensure coverage for your items’ full value, discuss alternative options with your chosen moving company or consider third-party insurance providers.

 Where to live in Fort Wayne

-With your sights set on City of Churches, these are some of the most popular neighborhoods to consider in Fort Wayne.
+Ready to relocate to City of Churches?
+Here are some of the top neighborhoods to consider in Fort Wayne.

 Best neighborhoods for singles